spawnmarvel/todo-and-current/README.md

 #### We can hide anything, even code!

-* Bash tutorial, REPEAT and REPEAT :arrow_down:
+* Bash tutorial, REPEAT and REPEAT, 20 min all it takes:arrow_down:
 * apt offline/ mysql
 * Docker repeat, not install more on linux use docker, you can but not make gitpages of it :arrow_down:
 * Course AZ-2008-A: DevOps Foundations: The Core Principles and Practices